Biyer Phool

 It was shot in Gangtok and coordinated with the filming of Raja Ki Aayegi Baraat, another home production and Rani's Hindi film debut, which was simultaneously shooting in the area.

-Though the plot of the movie is loosely based on the Telugu blockbuster of the same year, Pelli Sandadi, it was heavily modified to suit the Bengali audience.
-Later on, it achieved a cult status as one of the most evergreen Bengali family blockbusters, even after years.
-This movie marked a milestone in the career of all three lead actors, while Rani Mukerji went on to become one of the leading Bollywood actresses of her times.

 Plot

 Lili and Mili Chatterjee are sisters who are as different as night and day.
 Lili is mature and reserved and has spent her life taking care of her little sister Mili.
 She runs the family business with the help of her friend and general manager Ashit Mukherjee.
 Mili is a carefree teenager.
-Their grandmother, whom they lovingly call Thama, dreams of Lili's marriage.
+Their grandmother, whom they lovingly call Thamma, dreams of Lili's marriage.
 She has no interest in marriage and asks Thama to concentrate on getting Mili married.

 Meanwhile, Mili falls in love with Atanu Mukherjee, a famous music teacher from a local college who is nine years older than her.
 After briefly courting him, Atanu falls in love with Mili, too.
 One day Ashit sees the couple together, and Mili explains that she and Atanu are in love.
 Ashit promises to talk to Lili about Mili's marriage to Atanu once he returns from a trip to see his parents and go on a pilgrimage.
 Before he leaves, he convinces Lili to hire Atanu as Mili's music teacher.
 While with his parents, Ashit admits that he loves Lili and intends to discuss their marriage once he returns.

 Lili is enamored with Atanu and his music since the moment she meets him.
 She is even more impressed when Atanu sings a song she wrote on television.
-When While Mili is on a tour with her school, Thama finds out that Lili has softened to the thought of marriage.
+While Mili is on a tour with her school, Thama finds out that Lili has softened to the thought of marriage.
 She calls Lili's uncle to town and asks him to arrange Lili and Atanu's marriage.
 Atanu's mother, not knowing that her son is in love with Mili, agrees to a marriage between Atanu and Lili.